persevcareers/k8s/ingress/IngressInstallationAzure.md

 ## Deployment of application ,
 # kubectl apply of deployment-v1.yml and deployment-v2.yml two different paths with two different versions of a product.

-# Deploy your application with manifest which have dpeloyment and svc as well.
+ Deploy your application with manifest which have deployment and svc as well.

 # Post which , we can now deploy ingress resources which will be deploy gets external ip of the load balancer deployed during nginx ingress controller installation.